 - The National Red Cross and Red Crescent Societies act as auxiliaries to public authorities and services.
 They normally concentrate on activities concerned with public health – including first aid and primary health care – and relief.
 Many national societies also maintain stocks of relief supplies.
 They usually receive funds from their own membership, from local fund-raising activities, and in many cases from their respective government.

 Non-Governmental Organisations (NGOs) can be divided into two main categories: international NGOs operating overseas, and local NGOs working in their national context.
-The NGO community has become increasingly important in humanitarian work and has significantly grown in numbers over the past years to cover the full spectrum of humanitarian relief activities.
+The NGO community has become increasingly important in humanitarian responses and has significantly grown in number over the past decades to cover the full spectrum of humanitarian relief activities.

-One or more NGOs are often present in the area of an emergency, before, during and after the onset of the crisis and will therefore have hands-on experience and information that might be crucial in carrying out relief operations.
+Before, during, and after the onset of a crisis, NGOs are often present in the area of an emergency.
+They therefore have hands-on experience and information that might be crucial in carrying out large-scale relief operations.
 NGOs tend to specialise in one or two fields, and/or to direct their efforts towards a specific in-need population.
-They usually offer skilled staff, rapid deployment capacity (if they are not already in the area), operational flexibility and resources that might not otherwise be available in an emergency.
+They usually offer skilled staff, rapid deployment capacity, operational flexibility, and resources that might not otherwise be available in an emergency.

-Local NGOs are extremely important, especially because they are known locally and because they are familiar with the area, the culture, the community, etc. and in many cases they work together with other international NGOs and the UN agencies.
-For reference, the UN Department of Economic and Social affairs maintains a list of NGOs in consultative status with the United Nations.
+Local NGOs are particularly important as they are known locally and because their staff is familiar with the context, area, culture, various communities, etc. In many cases they are used to work together with other international NGOs and the UN agencies.
+The UN Department of Economic and Social affairs maintains a list of NGOs in consultative status with the United Nations.